What Is A Pop-Up Form?

 Bounce rate is a metric that shows you how fast a user leaves your website.

-To minimize bounce rate, many digital marketers use popups, asking to share an email address, a phone number, or other information to promote further communication.
+To minimize bounce rate, many digital marketers use pop-ups that ask for an email address, phone number, or other information to facilitate further communication.

 These pop-ups usually appear when a viewer is about to close the tab or exit the website.
 We discuss this more below.